Introducing the Inspector-General of Biosecurity

 Mr Delane has an outstanding record of achievement in biosecurity management in Australia, having held a range of senior roles (involving both the public sector and industry), including as: a member of the Quarantine and Export Advisory Council (QEAC); founding board member of Plant Health Australia Ltd; Chair of the National Biosecurity Agreement working group; Co-Chair of the AQIS-Meat Industry Reform Taskforce; Western Australian Government Chief Agriculture Protection Officer; alternative Chair of the National Biosecurity Committee; and a member of the Australian Biosecurity Intelligence Network advisory board.
 His other roles have included: Chair of the Board of InvestWest Agribusiness Alliance; CEO of the Rural Business Development Corporation; Commissioner of the Forest Products Commission (WA) and Agricultural Produce Commission (WA).

 The Biosecurity Act 2015 and Biosecurity Regulation 2016 define the IGB role, authority and independent powers of review.
 This includes reviewing the Director of Biosecurity’s performance of functions and exercise of powers.
-The Secretary of the Department of Agriculture is the Director of Biosecurity.
+The Secretary of the Department of Agriculture, Water and the Environment is the Director of Biosecurity.

 The Inspector-General makes recommendations for system improvements and provides an assurance framework for stakeholders.